Great Days Out: countryside walks, wildlife and watersports at Farmoor Reservoir Oxford

 Getting to Farmoor

-The reservoir is well connected, just a few minutes drive from the A40 and A34.
-A frequent bus service between Oxford and Witney stops in Farmoor village, approximately half-a-mile away from gate three.
+Farmoor Reservoir is located just west of Oxford and is easily reached by road, being only a short drive from both the A40 and A34.
+A regular bus service operates between Oxford and Witney, stopping in Farmoor village, approximately half a mile from Gate 3.

 More from The Oxford Magazine